syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/text.md

 # Text Conversions in Word Library

-The Essential DocIO converts the Word document into Text file and vice versa.
+The Essential&reg; DocIO converts the Word document into Text file and vice versa.

 ## Convert Word to Text